Geometric Bias and Centrality Dependence of Jet Quenching in High-Energy Nuclear Collisions: HIJING-based initial condition

 For the standard MC-Glauber model, each binary collision contributes to exactly one hard scattering, leading to $\langle\langle{N_\NN^\hard}\rangle\rangle=1$ and $N^\hard_\AA=N_\coll$, and therefore $R^{\bias}_\AA =1$ for each collision event.
 In contrast, due to the $b_\NN$-dependence of $N_\NN^\hard$, $R^{\bias}_\AA$ deviates from 1 for the HIJING-based model.
 This causes a bias in $R_\AA$ that is not related to the nuclear modification of jet partons inside the QGP.

-In Fig.~\ref{fig:raavsb}, we sample $10^5$ Pb+Pb collision events uniformly distributed in the impact parameter ($\bm{b}$) space, and calculate the $R^{\bias}_\AA$ factor for each event, shown as a blue dot in the figure.
+In Fig.~\ref{fig:raavsb}, we sample $10^5$ Pb+Pb collision events uniformly distributed in the impact parameter ($\bm{b}$) space with $0<b<20$~fm, and calculate the $R^{\bias}_\AA$ factor for each event, shown as a blue dot in the figure.
 To suppress the fluctuations of $\tilde{N}^\hard_\NN$ in each binary collision, we use its average value $\langle \tilde{N}^\hard_\NN(b_\NN) \rangle$ from Fig.~\ref{fig:tnnbhijing} in Eq.~(\ref{eq:NAAHard}).
 Values of blue dots at a given $b$ are further averaged, leading to the average geometric bias factor as a function of $b$, as shown by the red curve.
-Using Tab.~\ref{tab:centrality_b}, we then convert this $b$-dependence of average $R^{\bias}_\AA$ into its centrality-dependence, as shown in Fig.~\ref{fig:raacentrality}.
+In Fig.~\ref{fig:raacentrality}, we further present the centrality dependence of this $R^\mathrm{bias}_\mathrm{AA}$ factor.
+The $10^5$ events sampled above are divided into different centrality bins based on either $N_\mathrm{coll}$ or $N_\mathrm{part}$.
+The average value of $R^\mathrm{bias}_\mathrm{AA}$ is then calculated within each centrality bin using the same method as that used to obtain its $b$ dependence in Fig.~\ref{fig:raavsb}.
 One can clearly observe a "suppression" of jets at large centrality.
 This "suppression" is not attributed to parton energy loss.
 Instead, it arises from a smaller hard scattering number per binary collision in peripheral AA collisions compared to unbiased NN collisions, due to the biased (larger) average nucleon-nucleon distance ($b_\NN$) in peripheral AA collisions.
 As expected, this average $R^{\bias}_\AA$ shows little dependence on whether the centrality bins are defined using $N_\mathrm{coll}$ or $N_\mathrm{part}$ in our initial condition model.
 Subsequently, we will combine this $R^{\bias}_\AA$ factor with effects of parton energy loss to provide a comprehensive picture of the centrality dependence of the charged hadron $R_\mathrm{AA}$ observed in experiments.